-Exclusive — Sen.-Elect Lummis in Georgia: Democrats Will ‘Punish’ Gun Owners with Taxes
+Exclusive — Sen.-Elect Cynthia Lummis in Georgia: Democrats Will ‘Punish’ Gun Owners with Taxes

 “Really we don’t need more than the Second Amendment,” Lummis continued.
 “It protects our rights to own guns.
 It protects our rights to defend our property.
 It protects, in my case, as a rancher, my right to protect my livestock from predators.
 It is a tool that many of us use to enjoy harvesting wildlife for our winter food.
 It is a basic fundamental right that protects other rights.
 It protects us from the invasion of foreign governments, when you have a citizenry that knows how to use guns, knows when to use guns, and is prepared to protect and defend our nation.”

-Lummis summarized that “the United States Senate in Republican hands is the last line of defense against crippling legislation for our economy and for our way of life.”
+Lummis summarized that “the United States Senate in Republican hands is the last line of defense against crippling legislation” for Americans’ way of life.

 The senator-elect joined in clay target shooting at the conclusion of the event.

 Banks and Cawthorn also emphasized during the event the consequences of a Democrat runoff win.
-The Senate, in that case, would be split 50–50, and if President Donald Trump and his legal team are unsuccessful in their challenges to the presidential election results, Vice President-elect Kamala Harris would make the decisions for any tied votes.
+The Senate, in that case, would be split 50–50, and if President Donald Trump and his legal team are unsuccessful in their challenges to the presidential election results, Vice President-elect Kamala Harris would be the decider for any tied votes.

 “I’ve served with these radical Democrats the last four years in Congress.
 What they want to do to our country is dangerous,” Banks remarked to the small crowd at the gun club.